Study of $\chi_{b1,2}(2P) \to \omega \Upsilon(1S)$ transitions in $\Upsilon(3S) \to \gamma \chi_{b1,2}(2P)$ decays at BaBar: Data analysis

 The angular distribution for $\chibone \to \omega \OneS$ is expected to be described by~\cite{Voloshin:2003zz}

 with the angle $\theta$ illustrated in Fig.~\ref{fig:fig7}(b).
 Figure~\ref{fig:fig11}(c)-(d) shows the distribution of $\cos \theta$ obtained from weighting the events by the \chibone weight $w(\chibone)$.
-The superimposed curve $f_{\chibone}$, given by Eq.~(\ref{eq:wf1}), is obtained by multiplying the expected functional form given by Eq.~(\ref{eq:w1}) by the efficiency $\eps(\theta)$ averaged over the \mumu and \ee datasets and fitted using sixth order polynomials
+The superimposed curve $f_{\chibone}$, given by Eq.~(\ref{eq:wf1}), is obtained by multiplying the expected functional form given by Eq.~(\ref{eq:w1}) by the efficiency $\eps(\theta)$.

 The model describes the data well with $\chisq$/ndf=15/19.

 The angular distribution for $\chibtwo \to \omega \OneS$ is expected to be described by~\cite{Voloshin:2003zz}

 The \chibtwo signal is small and partially overlapping with the \chibone signal.
 To better separate the two channels, the description of the \chibone is modified as